radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Sniffing the communication between Applications RP  and Kubernetes API Server / UCP could cause information disclosure

 **Description:**
-If a malicious actor could sniff communication between the applications RP and the UCP, the actor could replay the packets and cause a DDoS.
+If a malicious actor could sniff communication between the applications RP and the UCP, the actor could modify/replay the packets.

 **Impact:**
 A malicious actor could use the information about the resources and operations in progress.
-They can also replay the same requests to cause a DDoS.
+They can also replay the same requests to cause a DDoS or send a modified payload to cause inadvertant changes to application.

 **Mitigations**

 1. Tampering with Application RP code/ configs would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.
 It would be impossible for an arbitrary user to gain access to the cluster and capture traffic.

+2. We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.

+**Status:**

-**Status:** All mitigations listed are currently active.
+1. Active.
+All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

+2. Pending

-#### Using vulnerable images in recipes can increase the chances of security attack, leading to compromises on application resources as well as cluster.
+#### Using recipes can cause escalation of priviledge

 **Description**
-A malicious user could become the admin, and configure recipes to download vulnerable images for infrasture resources such as sql db.
+A malicious user could become the admin, and configure recipes to create / update resources without having permissions to access these resources directly.

 **Impact**
-This can facilitate the attackers to exploit vulnerabilities and easily attack applications on the cluster and the cluster itself.
+This can facilitate the attackers to create resources based on any arbitrary image.

 **Mitigations**
-Ability to register recipes should be given to only trusted employees.
+1. Ability to register recipes should be given to only trusted employees.
 This in will be possible once Radius to support RBAC.

-Since each application resource is deployed in the application's namespace, we can still use Kubernetes RBAC to confine potential security implications to the application's namepsace.
+2. Since each application resource is deployed in the application's namespace, we can use Kubernetes RBAC to confine potential security implications to the application's namepsace.

+3. Any container launched by Radius is subject to Kubernetes as the platform.
+Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted on trusted URLs or registries.

+4. Users should configure RBAC of Radius such that blast radius of any security incidents involving Radius.

 **Status**
-Radius RBAC support is pending.
+1. Pending.

+2. Active.
+Operators are expected limit access so that an application in its own namespace cannot by affected by application in another namespace.

+3. Active.
+Operators are expected to configure their Kubernetes cluster with trusted URLs or registries.

 #### Using application definition to deploy malicious containers